Spain moves to restrict abortion in swing to right

 The ruling People’s Party (PP) has an absolute majority in parliament, where the bill is expected to pass easily.

-The majority of European countries offer abortion on request, according to the World Health Organisation (WHO), with 88 percent allowing the termination of pregnancies if the foetus is thought to be impaired or in cases of rape or incest.
+The majority of European countries offer abortion on request, according to the World Health Organization (WHO), with 88 percent allowing the termination of pregnancies if the fetus is thought to be impaired or in cases of rape or incest.

 Abortion is illegal on any grounds in Malta and Andorra and severely limited in Poland.